julzaza/wildwitchherbs/_posts/2026-01-17-protective-plants-boundary-spirits.md

 Plants placed here were never random.

-Boundary plants marked the edge—but ritual is what sealed it.
+Boundary plants marked the edge, but ritual is what sealed it.

 Learn how to turn these plants into active protection for your home here: **[Herbal Home Protection: a Witchcraft & Folk Ritual Guide](/home-protection-herbal-rituals-guide/)**.